-Follow Label Directions: Some supplements, like calcium carbonate, are best taken with food, and others, like iron supplements (frequently used to treat iron deficiency anemia), may be best taken on an empty stomach.
+Follow Label Directions: Some supplements, like calcium carbonate, are best taken with food, and others -- like iron supplements -- may be best taken on an empty stomach.
 Don't take a larger dose than what's suggested on the label unless your health provider tells you to do so.
-Some vitamins are dangerous when taken in dosages much larger than directed on the label (here's a list of safe dosages of fat-soluble vitamins).
+Some vitamins are dangerous when taken in dosages much larger than directed on the label.

-Don't Believe Any Hype: Avoid any dietary supplements that are advertised as miracle cures, scientific breakthroughs, or are sold by websites or companies that make health and anti-aging claims that seem too good to be true (there is no dietary supplement fountain of youth).
-Legitimate supplement companies won't make those types of claims -- it might help to know dietary supplements are regulated.
+Don't Believe Any Hype: Avoid any dietary supplements advertised as miracle cures, scientific breakthroughs, or that are sold by websites or companies that make health and anti-aging claims that seem too good to be true.
+Legitimate supplement companies won't make those types of claims.

 If you choose to buy any dietary supplements online, the website should have contact information, including a phone number, so you can contact them with any questions.
 You may want to ask them what proof they have that the product is effective, and what types of testing and quality control procedures they have in place.
 If the website doesn't have any contact information, or makes it difficult to speak to an actual human being, then don't buy their product.

 American Cancer Society.
 "Dietary supplements: How to know what is safe."
 Accessed May 1, 2012. http://www.cancer.org/Treatment/TreatmentsandSideEffects/ComplementaryandAlternativeMedicine/DietarySupplements/dietary-supplements-choosing-safely.